 We did this assignment just before the dawn of non-linear editing, so when we got into post-production on our video production it meant working with videotape decks.
 The way it worked in those days is once you had a completed script you popped a blank videotape in one deck and the interview master videotapes in the other deck.
 You would fast-forward through the interview videotapes looking for each soundbite that made it into your script.
 Once you found the bite, you hit play on that deck, then record on the deck holding your blank tape.
 In between soundbites you left a certain amount of blank space on the videotape.

 Once you were done with that you had your “A-roll,” which was an assembly of all your interview bites.
 In those blank spaces that were left you then recorded in your “B-roll,” which were all the visuals you had collected.

 (If this sounds like the dark ages, I agree.)

-What this amounts to is a program driven by words first, pictures second.
+What this amounts to is a video production driven by words first, pictures second.
 Since video and film are visual mediums, it would seem this process has it backward.
 And it is.
 And it dominates the medium.
 How did this happen?

 The ability to exploit that is what makes us filmmakers, otherwise we would just be writers.

 The historical answer is because television was borne from radio.
 Radio is a medium driven by words.
 Since no one was familiar with how to tell stories with pictures when television was invented, early scripters turned to the practices of radio for direction.
 And this is how we got stories for a visual medium that puts pictures in the back seat … and how we got that dreaded term “B-roll.”
 Ugh.